 How much do the Gold Standard MCAT prep courses cost?

-The Gold Standard MCAT prep courses range in price from $30/month on the budget end, to approximately $1,500 for their most expensive course offering.
-But even their priciest option is less than most major test prep companies’ value course option.
+The Gold Standard MCAT prep courses range in price from $50/month on the budget end, to approximately $2,300 for their most expensive course offering.